miagenovese/lucky-cup/README.md

 Originally I built this app on Codepen before migrating it to cloud9 and adding the image slider.

+A big thanks to @willamesoares (Will Soares) for his help with the last commit.

 Feel free to clone and make it your own!

 Clone #####